codeballet/cs50ai-nim/README.md

 ## Algorithm

-In particular, I use the algorithm of Q-learning for this project.
+In particular, I use an algorithm called Q-learning for this project.
 In Q-learning, the AI tries to learn a reward value (a number) for every (state, action) pair.
 An action that loses the game will have a reward of -1, an action that results in the other player losing the game will have a reward of 1, and an action that results in the game continuing has an immediate reward of 0, but will also have some future reward.

 The implemented Q-learning formula is: